JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p2-traffic-signs/traffic-sign-classifier-project/README.md

 ![data set summary](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p2-traffic-signs/traffic-sign-classifier-project/write-up/basic-data-set-summary.JPG)

 ### Data Set Visualization
-I randomly chose a handful of images and their corrsponding sign label from the test set.
+I randomly chose a handful of images and their corresponding sign label from the test set.
 Some reasons for doing this is to observe traights about the data set so you can prepare for the best and the worst.
 * Simply get a good overview of what you have to work with
 * View the resolution, color, size, darkness, etc.
 * Spot any outliers or unmatched signs